yanezlb/yanezlb/README.md

 📚 I believe in the power of open-source and sharing knowledge to foster innovation and collaboration.

-🛠️ I'm working with a wide range technologies and frameworks as a React, VueJS, Laravel, FastAPI, ChatGPT integrations etc...
+🛠️ I'm working with a wide range technologies and frameworks and libraries as a React, VueJS, Laravel, FastAPI, ChatGPT integrations etc...

 📬 Reach out to me if you have any questions, ideas, or just want to chat.
 I'm always eager to connect with like-minded developers and enthusiasts.